Bitcoin Wallet—Which One Should You Choose Before Buying BTC in Switzerland?

 Yes.
 A hardware wallet stores private keys offline, which is why it is one of the best solutions for storing larger amounts.

 Yes.
 You can share your public address to receive cryptocurrency.
-However, never share your private key or seed phrase.
+Never share your private key or seed phrase, however.

 A mobile wallet works best with a Bitcoin ATM because it lets you quickly display the QR code on your phone's screen.